audioxide/data/data/posts/20210207-articles-goan-dogs-call-your-mum.md

   - glass animals
   - rock
   - pop rock
-featuredimage: article-images/call-your-mum-goan-dogs.jpg
+featuredimage: article-images/goan-dogs-deliver-guitar-pop-romp.jpg
-featuredimageAlt: Album artwork of 'Call Your Mum' by Goan Dogs
+featuredimageAlt: Promotional image for the album 'Call Your Mum' by Goan Dogs
 title: Goan Dogs deliver guitar pop romp in ‘Call Your Mum’ (and excellent advice to boot)
-summary: Bristol band Goan Dogs have been going strong for ten years, and the work they've put in during that time has come to captivating fruition in their debut
+summary: Bristol band Goan Dogs have been going strong for ten years, and the work they've put in during that time has come to captivating fruition in their debut record
 author: andrew
 blurb: Bristol band Goan Dogs have been going strong for ten years, and the work they've put in during that time has come to captivating fruition in their debut.